-One assumption is that all students will have access to the technology and time needed to complete this project.
-Another underlying assumption is that students will enter this project with roughly the same technological and creative skill levels.
+One assumption is that all students had access to the technology and time needed to complete this project.
+Another underlying assumption was that students entered this project with roughly the same technological and creative skill levels.

 Chapter 2 – Literature Review

-The purpose of this literature review is to explore the issue of disengaged youth, examine student documentary projects implemented in the past, and consider methods of evaluating the effectiveness of the proposed project.
-I will begin by looking at literature discussing why at-risk youth are not succeeding in American education.
-I will then summarize current research on student-centered documentary projects and their effects on different types of students.
+The purpose of this literature review is to explore the issue of disengaged youth, examine student documentary projects implemented in the past, and consider methods of evaluating the effectiveness of the project.
+I began by looking at literature discussing why at-risk youth are not succeeding in American education.
+I then summarized current research on student-centered documentary projects and their effects on different types of students.

 The Problem – Disengaged Youth

-Clardy, Cole-Robinson, Jones and Michie (2001) examine critical issues involved in alienating and “miseducating” African American students.
-The paper focuses on three issues: the disconnection between the school curriculum and the cultural backgrounds and environments of African American students; the lack connection between students’ experiences outside of school and the curriculum, and the absence of student voice in the classroom (p.
+Clardy, Cole-Robinson, Jones and Michie (2001) examined critical issues involved in alienating and “miseducating” African American and minority students.
+The paper focused on three issues: the disconnection between the school curriculum and the cultural backgrounds and environments of at-risk students; the lack of connection between students’ experiences outside of school and the curriculum, and the absence of student voice in the classroom (p.
 01).
-The research claims that students face a paradox where their school identities are not accepted at home and vice versa (pp. 4-5).
-The article also presents student created video documentaries as a potential method of addressing all three of the discussed issues (pp. 20-21).
+The research explained that students face a paradox where their school identities are not accepted at home and vice versa (pp. 4-5).
+The article also presented student-created video documentaries as a potential method of addressing all three of the discussed issues (pp. 20-21).

-A study by Gullan, Hoffman and Leff (2011) analyzed student interviews and surveys using Erickson’s psychological theory, which outlined two fundamental elements of identity development: “a sense of oneself as an individual and a sense of oneself in relation to the world (p.
-30).
-While students felt that they could achieve personal success, they identified two challenges they commonly encountered: (1) Staying focused their peers seemed to lack motivation and (2) navigating through the expectations from two distinct cultures (black and white).
-The article revealed that students lack community sense and trust in the people and institutions impacting their lives, such as government officials, educators, police, neighbors, and other children their age (p.
+A study by Gullan, Hoffman and Leff (2011) revealed that students lack community sense and trust in the people and institutions impacting their lives, such as government officials, educators, police, neighbors, and other children their age (p.
 32).

-Lalas and Valle (2007) state that it is essential for educators and educational leaders to examine the impact of ethnicity, race, class, gender, sexual orientation and disability on achievement in urban schools.
+Lalas and Valle (2007) stated that it is essential for educators and educational leaders to examine the impact of ethnicity, race, class, gender, sexual orientation and disability on achievement in urban schools.
 Through written prompts, a multicultural group of 35 students of who had recently graduated from urban high schools in Los Angeles were asked to reflect on their educational journeys (p.
 79).
 The main social inequalities the graduates reported facing were: prejudice due to race, gender, class, culture and language, drug and alcohol use, generational differences and gang participation.
 Students’ voices provided insight around how to improve urban education.
 Some solutions they identified were eliminating educational inequality, embracing multiculturalism, questioning and discussing our biases, and infusing history with ethnic content and diversity.
-This research is an example of creating a platform for authentic student voice and how allowing students to tell their stories can be empowering and inspiring for struggling students (p.
+This research is an example of creating a platform for authentic student voice.
+It demonstrated how students could be empowered to create change by telling their stories (p.
 79).

 Examples of Student Documentary Programs